tofugu/wanikani-knowledge-guide/_posts/2022-03-02-extra-study.md

 **Burned Items**

 Use Extra Study’s Burned Items mode to practice items you have already burned.
 We know that learning kanji (and Japanese) is a long term endeavor.
-If you’re not studying outside of WaniKani, you may not being seeing the items you’ve burned as regularly in day-to-day life as you might like.
+If you’re not studying outside of WaniKani, you may not see the items you’ve burned as regularly in day-to-day life as you might like.
 Although burned items are supposed to be “burned into your memory,” it’s not impossible to forget them.
 So, when you have some extra time, jump into your burned items queue in Extra Study to review as many—or as few—burned items as you’d like.

 **What's considered a Burned Item?**